 competing in the Pirates Grand Challenge, Pretoria won the league.
 From 1902 He badgered the City Council to provide

-Eastern Suburbs sports grounds were laid out.
-It was only in 1918 that he persuaded the local players of the need to
+Suburbs sports grounds were laid out.
+It was only in 1918 that he persuaded the local players of the need to grass the

-grass the fields to bring them up to the same standard as the fields of the Western and Eastern Cape.
-For his efforts he
+fields to bring them up to the same standard as the fields of the Western and Eastern Cape.
+For his efforts he was

-was honoured, after his death in 1932, with the naming of the grounds after him.
-He died whilst watching a game of
+honoured, after his death in 1932, with the naming of the grounds after him.
+He died whilst watching a game of rugby at

 A man devoted to rugby.
 Both a Vice-President and Patron of the Club.
 He was chairman of Pretoria Rugby Club.
 The

-of Northern Transvaal right up to the split in 1938.
-By that time he had also serving as M. P. C. for Pretoria East and later
+Northern Transvaal right up to the split in 1938.
+By that time he had also serving as M. P. C. for Pretoria East and later as

-as the M. P. Nevertheless he was appointed the first Life Vice-President of the new Union serving in that position for 29
+the M. P. Nevertheless he was appointed the first Life Vice-President of the new Union serving in that position for 29 years

 Arrived in Pretoria from Barberton.
 He opened a gents outfitting business, which operated in the CBD for over 60 years